jupyterhub/team-compass/docs/practices/pull_requests.md

   If you don't immediately merge it, provide a rationale for why not.
   If somebody else approves your PR and you think it's safe to merge, feel free to self-merge.
 - **Complex or potentially controversial PRs** may be merged with at least one approval from a {team}`Maintainer Team` member, no objections from any team member, and after has been open for around five working days.
-  Use your best judgment for how long to wait to ensure inclusive decision making process.
+  Use your best judgment for how long to wait to ensure inclusive decision making process and be sure to [include others in discussion](prs:principles).
   The more complex, the more time you should give people.
   The more people agree, the more quickly you can safely merge.
 - **Changes to team policies** may be merged with at least two approvals from {team}`JupyterHub Council` members, no objections from any team member, and has been open for around five working days (follow the same guidelines as above).